Scottish-Tech-Army/seescape-lone-working/docs/prereqs.md

 ### Tenant

-*TODO: probably worth just adding this to the assumptions, rather than saying that you might not already have one.*

-There are four options here.
+You must have an M365 business or enterprise tenant to use.
+Note that you can sign up for a [free M365 tenant as a non-profit](https://www.microsoft.com/en-gb/microsoft-365/nonprofit/), or failing that just create a [new tenant](https://www.microsoft.com/en-gb/microsoft-365/business/microsoft-365-plan-chooser).

-1. If you have Microsoft accounts managed by your organisation, you already have a tenant and should use that.
-You do need to [find your organisations tenant ID](https://learn.microsoft.com/en-us/sharepoint/find-your-office-365-tenant-id), and store it safely for future use, but can skip to [setting up an account](#account).
+Once you have your tenant, you need to [find your organisation's tenant ID](https://learn.microsoft.com/en-us/sharepoint/find-your-office-365-tenant-id), and store it safely for future use.

-2. Alternatively, you can sign up for your [free M365 tenant as a non-profit](https://www.microsoft.com/en-gb/microsoft-365/nonprofit/), and then proceed as above.
-This takes a few days and requires Microsoft to validate your charity.
-You should do this if you are thinking "wouldn't having some Microsoft managed email be useful".

-3. You can create an M365 tenant using the [the Microsoft developer program](https://learn.microsoft.com/en-us/entra/identity-platform/test-setup-environment?tabs=microsoft-365-developer-program).
-This only works if you have a paid for account of some kind already.
-I have not tested this.

-If none of these works, you can just bite the bullet and create a [new enterprise subscription](https://www.microsoft.com/en-gb/microsoft-365/business/microsoft-365-plan-chooser).
-This is free for 30 days, after which you have to pay £4.60 plus VAT per month (assuming you only have a single email address).

-### Account
+### Shared mailbox

 You'll need a mailbox in your organisation that can be accessed by staff managing the application and appointments.
 The easiest type of account to use is a [shared mailbox](https://learn.microsoft.com/en-us/microsoft-365/admin/email/about-shared-mailboxes).
 To create such an account, perform the following steps.

 - As an administrator, log into the [Microsoft admin centre](https://admin.microsoft.com/Adminportal/Home#/homepage).

-- Select the `Shared mailboxes` option, which is in the `Teams & Groups` section the left hand bar.
+- Select the `Shared mailboxes` option, which is in the `Teams & Groups` section on the left hand bar.

 - Click `Add a shared mailbox`, and assign it an email address and a name.
+A good email is something like `loneworker@example.com`.

 - After a little while (up to a minute or so), the new shared mailbox appears in the list of shared mailboxes.
 Click on it.